Thoro-las/NHSM-4ING-CSS/S1/AAlgebra/Lecture.typ

   - $tau_1: QQ(root(3, 2)) -> QQ(root(3, 2))$ which is the identity.
   - $tau_2: QQ(root(3, 2)) -> QQ(j root(3, 2))$ with $tau_2(root(3, 2)) = j root(3, 2)$ an isomorphism.
   - $tau_3: QQ(root(3, 2)) -> QQ(j^2 root(3, 2))$ with $tau_3(root(3, 2)) = j^2 root(3, 2)$ an isomorphism.
-  so there are exactly three embeddings.
+  So there are exactly three embeddings.
 ]

 #cor[